Our choices for Birmingham commission

 Also taken into consideration was the fact that not everyone who actively participates in city meetings as a resident or currently holds an appointed board spot is qualified to be a commissioner, nor are individuals who have not yet served on a committee or board less competent or qualified to make city decisions.

-Lastly, we don't always agree completely with recommended candidates on all issues but this is the most dynamic field from those appearing on the ballot.
+Lastly, we don't always agree completely with recommended candidates on all issues but this is the best field from those appearing on the ballot.

 KATIE SCHAFER, a pediatrician who is managing partner at Birmingham's Bloom Pediatrics, whose passion for issues in her own neighborhood led to her involvement with the multi-modal transportation board as a pedestrian advocate and the ad hoc unimproved streets committee.
 Her inquisitive mind reflects an understanding of the critical issues Birmingham is facing, from the master plan process to development surrounding the city's Triangle District, as well as the latest issues the city is facing with parking.
 We were most impressed with Schafer.